docyes/backbonebase/README.md

 All views have a template at all times (the template property).
 If not specified template is an empty string.

 ##### ctemplate `view.ctemplate`
-A cached compiled template function for the view's template.
+A callable template function derived from the compilation of `view.template`.
 A handy reference instead of re-compiling the template all the time.

 ##### setTemplate `view.setTemplate(template)`